The Never-ending Story

 Most clubs are lovely and really look after you BUT some clubs are becoming less caring and don’t help with boxes or offer you a brew on arrival.
 One club sold tickets without telling me, another left me to pack my boxes etc and most members had left before I’d finished.
 The Speaker experience isn’t as enjoyable as it used to be.
 As a result of this I’ve come out of the PAGB Lectures List as there’s no fee chargeable, you can only charge for PAGB Rates which is Fuel and a meal etc which many clubs don’t seem to realise.
 Clubs focus is more about making money not the speaker or the members.
 Things have changed even more with Zoom.
 Zoom speakers who don’t charge for their talks.
 The clubs are still charging for the people to watch Zoom or join the club members.

 I found there is a rise in more How Do You Do It?
 Questions and when I explain I did workshops and find it wrong to the techniques free at talk.
-I’ve had a variety of orally aggressive reactions when i refused ( I won’t be going back there) .
+I’ve had a variety of verbally aggressive reactions when I refused ( I won’t be going back there) .
 If, it was their techniques would they give it away for free?
 I suspect not!
 Many speakers have similar experiences.